verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 ## Overview

-We provide 3 ways to reproduce the results in the paper
+We provide 2 ways to reproduce the results in the paper
 - CodeOcean (recommended)
 - Standalone Installation
-- Docker

 The paper contains the following computational elements:
 - Comparison NNV vs MATLAB (Section 4.1, Tables 2 and 3)